If You Liked This Post Please Subscribe For Weekly Updates

 Learn to rest- As a disabled person, you don’t have as much energy as your abled friends because we are bodies are built differently.
 There are many activities I can do with my abled friends but because of my disability I can’t do them as quickly as they can and that is okay.
 Don’t try and be as fast as everyone else because everything doesn’t have to be a race but instead learn how to rest to avoid burnout.
 Disabled people are just not wired to do as much as abled people and your only hurting yourself when you try to live your old life.

-Utilize assistive devices- There is nothing fun about going to a birthday party or a five mintute Target run and the moment you get there feeling like your out of breath.
-If it feels like you are barely making it through short events and your totally exhausted after being out for twenty minutes then it might be time to consider some assistives devices like a wheelchair.
-Assistive devices can make these events possible and you shouldn’t be ashamed to show up in your wheelchair because literally everyone uses them so you probably won’t be the only one and who cares if you are!
-People that don’t need them stilll ride in them because wheelchair races are fun!
-There will always be that one person who will always have something negative to say about your disability as it life but in my experience most people think they are cool and will want one!
+Utilize assistive devices– There is nothing fun about going to a birthday party or a five-minute Target run when you feel out of breath the moment you get there.
+If it feels like you are barely making it through short events and your totally exhausted after being out for twenty minutes then it might be time to consider some assistive devices like a wheelchair or a pair of crutches.
+Assistive devices can make these events possible and you shouldn’t be ashamed to show up in your wheelchair because literally, everyone uses them so you probably won’t be the only one and who cares if you are!
+People that don’t need them still ride in them because wheelchair races are fun!
+There will always be that one person who will always have something negative to say about your disability as in life but in my experience, most people think they are cool and will want one!

-When you are disabled your whole life you get used to your disability and coping is a tad bit easier because being disabled is all you ever know but when become disabled it’s different.
+When you are disabled your whole life, you get used to your disability and coping is a tad bit easier because being disabled is all you ever know but when you suddenly become disabled it’s a little harder.
 You are not used to not being able to do things like veteran disabled people are so it can be quite a shock for you to accept these changes.
 I consider myself lucky because I have been disabled my whole life and haven’t had to go through the acceptance period of being abled and then suddenly having a disability.
-I can’t even begin to imagine what it would be like to do something and then all off a sudden lose that ability.
+I can’t even begin to imagine what it would be like to do something and then all of a sudden lose that ability.
 I would much rather never be able to do it at all than to suddenly lose that ability because for me that sounds way more frustrating than anything else!
 These are only a small fraction of things I’ve learned that have helped me make my life easier while living with a life-long disability and there are so many others that I couldn’t possibly put it all in one post.
-If you are newly disabled and struggling I hope these tips helped and if you have any questions please leave them in the comments below.
+If you are newly disabled and struggling, I hope these tips helped and if you have any questions, please leave them in the comments below.